 For months ahead of Memorial Day, a team of two meticulously prepares the grounds.

-As the seasons change and Memorial Day approaches, a small but dedicated team is hard at work behind the scenes to prepare Sequim View, Dungeness, and Mount Angeles cemeteries for this solemn day of remembrance.
+As the seasons change, a small but dedicated team works diligently behind the scenes to prepare Sequim View, Dungeness, and Mount Angeles cemeteries for a time of reflection and remembrance.

 While visitors may see only the pristine, Sequim Valley Funeral Chapel, Funeral Director Cathleen McCormick notes that “the beauty of these grounds is no accident – it’s a labor of love, respect and dedication to those who served.”